Dual Credit For High School

 Registration: Carl Sandburg College staff work with the high school counselors at the high schools to facilitate registration.
-If a student would like to register for an online course or coursework off site of their high school, please fill out the request for dual credit registration form at the upper left on this page.
+Students should meet with their high school counselor to begin the process for Dual Credit enrollment.

 Placement testing: Each course has set reading levels which a student must show aptitude in before placement in the course.
-The Compass placement test will be able to show the students ability level to qualify for the coursework.
-For more information on where to take the Compass test, dates given and how to study for the compass, visit sandburg.edu/admissions/compass.
+The Accuplacer placement test will be able to show the students ability level to qualify for the coursework.
+For more information on where to take the Accuplacer test, dates given and how to study for the Accuplacer, visit sandburg.edu/admissions/placement.

 Payment: Students must make payment in full or enroll in the payment plan by the set dates for the semester, typically 4 weeks prior to the start of the term.
 If payment is not made, students will be dropped from their courses and will need to re-enroll and arrange payment.
 Students can enroll in the automated online payment plan by clicking on the quicklinks tab on sandburg.edu, choose Deferred Payment Plan.
 You will need to have your seven digit student ID to complete the enrollment.
 Students may also pay with credit card, check or cash, through any of the campuses at Bushnell, Carthage or Galesburg.
 Students may view their balance on WebAdvisor.
 Directions to use WebAdvisor are below.

-Tuition & Scholarships: For the 2013-2014 school year, the cost for a three credit hour course is $420.00, or $140.00 per credit hour.
+Tuition & Scholarships: For the 2016 - 2017 school year, the cost for a three credit hour course is $465.00, or $155.00 per credit hour.
 There is a $25 registration fee per semester.
 This cost does not include textbooks.
-Dual Credit students receive a scholarship of 50 percent of their tuition for the first six credit hours each semester, excluding summer term.
+Dual Credit students receive a scholarship of 50% of their tuition for the first six credit hours each semester (or the first 4 credit hours each trimester), excluding summer term.
 When students enroll, this scholarship will automatically be applied.
-The scholarship does not apply for the Certified Nursing Assistant course, NUA 100.
+The scholarship does not apply for the Certified Nursing Assistant course, NUA 100 or summer coursework.

 mySandburg: On Sandburg’s web portal, students will find announcements, information about billing, grades, transcripts, class schedule, textbooks for classes, email, and other resources.
 To login: